Solar cooker: Operation

 The cooking time depends primarily on the equipment being used, the amount of sunlight at the time, and the quantity of food that needs to be cooked.
 Air temperature, wind, and latitude also affect performance.
 Food cooks faster in the two hours before and after the local solar noon than it does in either the early morning or the late afternoon.
 Large quantities of food, and food in large pieces, take longer to cook.
 As a result, only general figures can be given for cooking time.
 With a small solar panel cooker, it might be possible to melt butter in 15 minutes, to bake cookies in 2 hours, and to cook rice for four people in 4 hours.
-With a high performing parabolic solar cooker, you may be able to grill a steak in minutes.
+With a high performing parabolic solar cooker, one may be able to grill a steak in minutes.
 However, depending on local conditions and the solar cooker type, these projects could take half as long, or twice as long.

 It is difficult to burn food in a solar cooker.
 Food that has been cooked even an hour longer than necessary is usually indistinguishable from minimally cooked food.
 The exception to this rule is some green vegetables, which quickly change from a perfectly cooked bright green to olive drab, while still retaining the desirable texture.

 For most foods, such as rice, the typical person would be unable to tell how it was cooked from looking at the final product.
-There are some differences, however: Bread and cakes brown on their tops instead of on the bottom.
+There are some differences, however: bread and cakes brown on their tops instead of on the bottom.
 Compared to cooking over a fire, the food does not have a smoky flavor.